Drqonic/TokenGrabber_API/README.md

 ![host](https://media.discordapp.net/attachments/870608841623085100/883086271285719140/Discord_vWg722q0mQ.png)

 You would like to get all the data from your users ?
-Just use the `/api/users` endpoint with a GET request.
+Make a GET request to the endpoint `/api/users`

 Note that you will need to pass in the **AUTH_KEY** you added in your .env file in the Authorization header.